 - Please refer to the Solent Branch Racing Rules for further information

-- Each participating boat will be responsible for recording start, finish, elapsed times and sailing category i.e. “racing” or “cruising” and for sending this informaion by email to Ian Bevington and Jon Bell.
+- Each participating boat will be responsible for recording start, finish, elapsed times and sailing category i.e. “racing” or “cruising” and for sending this information, by email, to Ian Bevington and Jon Bell no later than Tuesday 24th October 2017.

 2017 Photographic competition

 The theme for the 2017 Solent Branch Photographic Competition is “Moodys in Nature”.
-There should be ample opportunity throughout the season to snap those unforgettable moments that sailing and nature present us with.
-Please send your photo entries to Neil O’Connor as soon as you would like to see your photo added to the photo competition gallery.
+There has been ample opportunity throughout the season to snap those unforgettable moments that sailing and nature present us with.
+Please take a look through your albums and send your photo entries to Neil O’Connor as soon as you would like to see your photo added to the photo competition gallery.
+The closing date for entries is Monday 8th January 2018 and the winner will be announced on Sunday 4th February 2017 at the 2017 Solent Branch AGM.